Fastdruid/ReCDTV/README.md

 All of the non-Commodore/Amiga unique parts have been sourced as far as they can.

-Unfortunately as a number of the chips are unique to the CDTV this isn't a project that is of much use *except* to fix a broken CDTV.
+Unfortunately as U62 & U75 are unique to the CDTV this isn't a project that is of much use *except* to fix a broken CDTV (that said, I did manage to buy U62 so it is at least technically possible to build a brand new one).

-The routing is where posible the same as the original however there without removing all the components it would be almost impossible to do.
+The routing started the same as the original however it got to a point where it just wasn't possible without removing all the components from the board to trace tracks and became increasingly difficult.
-Routing is where "kind of" like the original where it can be up to a certain point beyond which I treated it as a new board and just routed it as I would (based on the same rules, top layer horizontal, bottom vertical).
+Routing is therefore "kind of" like the original where it can be up to a certain point beyond which I treated it as a new board and just routed it as I would (based on the same rules, top layer horizontal, bottom vertical).

+## Commodore chips required.

+1) U62 - CSG 252609-22 (basically the same as an A500 keyboard controller but with a different ROM/firmware).
+2) U75 - CSG 252608-01 (Sanyo LC6555H-4615 with custom ROM/firmware)
+3) U36 - "DMAC" CSG 390563-02
+4) U32 - "Tri-Port" CSG 6525A (Note the speed rating)
+5) U44 - "Fat Agnus" CSG 318069-02 (8372A)
+6) U8  - "Denise" CSG 8362R8
+7) U9/U10 - "CIA" CSG 8520A-1 (obviously 2x)
+8) U4 - "Paula" CSG 252127-02
+9) U12 - "Gary" CSG 5719

 ## Unobtainium (non Commodore) parts.